astropy/astropy/docs/units/standard_units.rst

 .. _doc_standard_units:

-Standard units
+Standard Units
 **************

 Standard units are defined in the `astropy.units` package as object instances.

-All units are defined in term of basic 'irreducible' units.
+All units are defined in terms of basic "irreducible" units.
 The irreducible units include:

   - Length (meter)